Tauranga Boys' College: History

 Secondary education in Tauranga began in 1900, with the establishment of a district high school joined with Tauranga School.
 By the mid-1930s, the buildings were inadequate for use, and a push for a separate secondary school began.
 In 1937, the education board purchased the motor camp "Hillsdene", originally one of the 10 acre blocks laid out after the Battle of Gate Pā.
 However, World War II delayed building on the site until 1944.
 After two years of building, Tauranga College was opened on 5 February 1946.
 The college ran until 1958 – due to overcrowding, female students moved to a newly built campus, which was named Tauranga Girls' College.
 Male students remained in Tauranga College, which became known as Tauranga Boys' College.

 The College seeks to honour the past in creating the future.
 This includes honours boards recognising head students and top scholars and the displaying of memorabilia from old boys who have represented New Zealand.
 It also has buildings named after former principals and has a living war memorial of totara trees for World War II victims.
 There are also memorial trees for staff and students who died whilst at the College.

 The College won NZSS Boys' First XI Football title, with a 1–0 victory in the final in Napier on 2 September 2022.

-In 2024 the College had a remarkable year of sporting success.
+In 2024 the College had a year of sporting success.
 The First XI Hockey, Senior A Volleyball, Senior A Water Polo, Cross Country 6 man and the Sevens Rugby all won their respective senior national titles.
 The Football First XI were runners-up.